Hqasim/ToDo-List-React/README.md

-# ToDo-List-React-Redux
+# Todo List React

-List down your tasks with this responsive Todo List application built using react js framework with reduc state management
+List down your tasks with this responsive Todo List application built using react js framework and redux state management

 ## How to use